Procedures for MEM Portable Media Courses

 Registration, tuition, course materials, and exams are handled differently for military students taking Engineering Management (MEM) courses by portable media.

-CITI Training - Responsible Conduct of Research
+CITI Training - Responsible Conduct of Research for Engineers

 After you complete the modules, your student records will be updated automatically.
 If you have questions or issues, please contact MEM Advisor Dr. Kim Sibson (firstname.lastname@example.org) or Military Distance Learning (email@example.com).

 A new 90-day term for every course starts each Monday.
 It is recommended that students register for no more than two courses concurrently.
 Each course is a three credit hour offering (except for the one-credit capstone course) and may be completed in any sequence.

 All MEM Portable Media students must register for MEM courses through ODUOnline's form.
 You will be registered within 10 business days (usually sooner).